Key takeaways

 Webflow generates semantic HTML5 by default.
 Every heading, paragraph, image alt text, and link is clean and correctly structured without any extra configuration.
 You get native meta title and description fields on every page and CMS item, canonical URL controls, Open Graph fields, automatic XML sitemap generation, robots.txt access, and schema markup support via custom code embeds.

 For B2B teams investing in content marketing, the CMS structure also makes it straightforward to implement FAQ schema, Article schema, and Organisation schema.
 Those are the signals that matter most for AI-powered search visibility, which is where B2B discovery is heading.
+One concern that comes up in almost every migration conversation is whether rankings survive the move.
+Migrating to Webflow without losing SEO is entirely achievable, but there are two technical steps that can't be skipped.

 Want to know if Webflow is the right move for your team?